MassOS-Linux/MassOS/livecd-data/README.SECUREBOOT.txt

 the 'secureboot/' directory of this Live CD.

-For official builds of MassOS published by the MassOS developers, this will be the official MassOS signing key, named the following:
+For official builds of MassOS published by the MassOS developers, this will be the official MassOS signing key, named one of the following:

+  MassOS Project Secure Boot Signing 2026
   MassOS Project Official SB Signing 2025

 For unofficial builds made and published by others, the key will be their own